Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 * only verify the `step` input if either `verbose` or `graph` is true.
 * needs to be between `0` and `iterations`

-To ensure the completion of a minimum viable product, the `graph` functionality of this  task has been left incomplete, until other, more vital tasks are completed.
+To ensure the completion of a minimum viable product, the `graph` functionality of this class has been left incomplete, until other, more vital tasks are completed.